MicrosoftDocs/sql-docs/docs/t-sql/statements/backup-transact-sql.md

 ## Azure SQL Managed Instance

 Backs up a SQL database in Azure SQL Managed Instance.
-SQL [Managed Instance](/azure/sql-database/sql-database-managed-instance) has automatic backups.
+[Azure SQL Managed Instance](/azure/sql-database/sql-database-managed-instance) has automatic backups.
 You can create full database `COPY_ONLY` backups.
 Differential, log, and file snapshot backups are not supported.

 Also applies to [Azure Arc-enabled SQL Managed Instance](/azure/azure-arc/data/managed-instance-overview).